Nepenthes alata - carnivorous pitcher plant

 Nepenthes alata - pitcher plant

-DESCRIPTION: Carnivorous epiphytic plant from Philippine rainforests, growing in an arching rosette of apple-green glossy leaves, which develop into codpiece-like tubes at the end filled with bug-dissolving enzymes.
+APPEARANCE: Carnivorous epiphytic plant from Philippine rainforests, growing in an arching rosette of apple-green glossy leaves, which develop into codpiece-like tubes at the end filled with bug-dissolving enzymes.
 Alata is what botanists call "polymorphic", ie variable in appearance and colour from pale olive green through speckled to deep maroon.

-USES: Interesting and unusual indoor plant, or outdoors in tropical zones.
+USE FOR: Interesting and unusual indoor plant, or outdoors in tropical zones.

 PLANTING: An orchid mix is ideal, with chunks of bark, sphagnum moss or coir to let air to the roots and drain away water fast.